apptentive/apptentive-react-native/README.md

 }
 ```

 Apptentive's push services work well alongside other push notification services, such as those handled by the [PushNotificationIOS React Native module](https://facebook.github.io/react-native/docs/pushnotificationios.html) .
-Note that you will have to implement a handful of additional methods in your App Delegate to support this module.
+Note that you will have to implement the handful of additional methods listed in the documentation in your App Delegate to support this module.